m4ndingo/radare2gui_dotnet/README.md

 Since Nuget installs r2pipe compiled with the .net framework 4.5.1, you have to configure the project for this version; also you need the framework (downloadable from Microsoft)

 ## Compile r2pipe (from sources) for other .net frameworks
 You can download r2pipe from https://github.com/radare/radare2-r2pipe/ and compile against other framework versions.
-Open the solution (.sln), try to compile, and add this project if needed :)
+Open the solution (.sln), compile the dll... add this project if needed :)

 ## radare2 binaries for Windows
 By the moment, follow this instructions: https://radare.gitbooks.io/radare2book/content/introduction/windows_compilation.html